The complexity of downward closures of indexed languages: Main results

 \myparagraph{The pumping threshold for indexed languages.} Our lower bound technique also settles the growth of the "pumping threshold" of indexed grammars.
 Consider the function

 We call $\PumpConst(n)$ the ""pumping threshold"" (for size $n$) because placing an upper bound on $\PumpConst(n)$ usually involves a pumping argument.

-An analogous pumping threshold function for NFAs and CFGs is well-understood: It is linear for NFAs and exponential for CFGs.
+An analogous pumping threshold function for NFAs and CFGs is well-understood: It is linear for NFAs (see~\cite{DBLP:journals/corr/abs-2309-02757} for related results) and exponential for CFGs (exact bounds can be found in~\cite{DBLP:conf/birthday/Gruber025}).
 For indexed grammars, there are two proofs of a triply exponential upper bound: the pumping lemmas of Hayashi~\cite[Theorem 5.1]{Hayashi1973} and Smith~\cite[Theorem 1]{DBLP:journals/iandc/Smith17} (Smith's proof mentions the bound explicitly; Hayashi's proof requires some analysis for this).
 We complement this by showing a triply exponential lower bound: \begin{corollary} $\PumpConst$ grows at least triply exponentially. \end{corollary} This follows from \cref{construction-lower-bound}, because $\{\ltr{a}^{\exp_3(n)}\}$ is finite but has an indexed grammar of size polynomial in $n$.
 It should be noted that \cite[Section 7]{DBLP:conf/csl/Kartzow11} claims a doubly exponential upper bound for $\PumpConst$.
-Unfortunately, this seems to result from a miscalculation, see \cref{app:results} for a discussion. \begin{remark} A triply exponential upper bound on $\PumpConst(n)$ also follows from our \cref{main-upper-bound}: If an indexed grammar $\Gg$ generates a word that is longer than the number of states of an NFA for $\dcl{\langIG{\Gg}}$, then $\dcl{\langIG{\Gg}}$ must be infinite, and hence also $\langIG{\Gg}$. \end{remark}
+Unfortunately, as confirmed by the author of \cite{DBLP:conf/csl/Kartzow11}, that is due to a miscalculation, see \whenFull{\cref{app:results}}{the full version~\cite{MandelMZ26arxiv}} for a discussion. \begin{remark} A triply exponential upper bound on $\PumpConst(n)$ also follows from our \cref{main-upper-bound}: If an indexed grammar $\Gg$ generates a word that is longer than the number of states of an NFA for $\dcl{\langIG{\Gg}}$, then $\dcl{\langIG{\Gg}}$ must be infinite, and hence also $\langIG{\Gg}$. \end{remark}

 \myparagraph{Structure of the paper.} In \cref{sec:sound,sec:monoid,sec:pump-skip,sec:summaries,sec:CFG}, we will prove \cref{main-upper-bound}, from which all remaining upper bounds follow.
 In \cref{sec:lower-bound}, we will then prove all lower bounds.